ishankaul1/failed_ml_project_lol/README.md

 For the purpose of this assignment, we will assume that our advertising service charges customers $1.50 per click.
 These numbers are rough estimates based on Facebook's $0.94 and Google's ~$3 'Cost-per-click' models. https://www.shopify.com/blog/facebook-ads-cost https://www.wordstream.com/blog/ws/2015/05/21/how-much-does-adwords-cost.
 Taking up ad-space on the internet will cost us money as well.
-According to this article from TopDraw https://www.topdraw.com/insights/is-online-advertising-expensive/, online advertising can cost anywhere from $3-$10 per 1000 people reached.
+According to this article from TopDraw https://www.topdraw.com/insights/is-online-advertising-expensive/, online advertising can cost anywhere from $3 to $10 per 1000 people reached.
 To make calculations easier, we will assume $5/1000 people, or $.005 per person.

 The net value of our proposed model can be determined by analyzing the effect of the 4 different metrics in a binary classification Confusion Matrix.